nikunj8866/taxofilter-admin/readme.txt

 TaxoFilter Admin enhances the WordPress admin experience by providing customizable taxonomy filters for all post types.

+The plugin is open source and hosted on [GitHub](https://github.com/nikunj8866/taxofilter-admin).
+If you have any issues or feedback, please open an issue there.

 **Key Features:**

 * Automatically adds taxonomy dropdowns to post list screens